 Are you approaching foreclosure?
 Your mortgage lender is threatening to seize your home in a few short weeks?
 You’re not alone: it’s a struggle many Americans and many Texans face.
-There are no easy ways out, but we at Big State have stopped foreclosures for hundreds of people over the years, so we’ve learned some lessons we can pass on to you.
+There are no easy ways out, but Big State has stopped foreclosures for hundreds of people over the years.
+We’ve learned some lessons we can pass on to you.
 Take a look.

 There’s a lot of great advice out there about foreclosure, so we recommend you do your research carefully and consider your options.
 No two situations are exactly alike.
 For instance, a loan modification may be the perfect solution for one struggling homeowner, but for another it would mean piling on even more debt to delay the inevitable.
 You may also hear a lot of advice out there concerning bankruptcy or filing a lawsuit, and we just urge you to be very cautious when considering those options.
 Taking that into consideration, we’re going to lay out the method we provide to those who come to us.
 Be warned that you may not like the advice you’re about to hear, but it might be your best option.
 The way we prevent foreclosure at the last minute is simple: we buy your house.